 Vhi Insurance DAC is a regulated subsidiary which trades as "Vhi Insurance".
-It is the Relevant Subsidiary for the purposes of the Voluntary Health Insurance (Amendment) Act 2008 and carries on the health insurance business as a regulated non-life insurance undertaking.
-PMI, which is classified under Solvency II as 'Medical Expense' insurance, is Vhi Insurance's only line of business.
+It is the Relevant Subsidiary for the purposes of the Voluntary Health Insurance (Amendment) Act 2008 and it is responsible for the health insurance business as a regulated non-life insurance undertaking.
+Private Medical Insurance ("PMI"), which is classified under Solvency II as 'Medical Expense' insurance, is Vhi Insurance's only line of business.